edly-io/nodebb-plugin-openedx-discussion/README.md

 # nodebb-plugin-openedx-discussion (A NodeBB plugin for Openedx)

-By integrating this plugin we can use all the functionalities of NodeBB Discussion Forum in Open edX in following ways:
+By integrating this plugin we can use all the functionalities of NodeBB Discussion Forum in Open EdX in the following ways:
-1- Session will be shared among Open edX and NodeBB.
+1-  Session will be shared among Open EdX and NodeBB.
-2- An embed view of NodeBB discussion will be displayed in course discussion.
+2-  An embedded view of NodeBB discussion will be displayed in the course discussion.

 ### Prerequisites